FidelusAleksander/ghcertified/CONTRIBUTING.md

 ### Updating existing content
-If You want to update existing content, simply find the file in the [content/](https://github.com/FidelusAleksander/ghcertified/blob/master/content) directory and edit the markdown file.
+If you want to update existing content, simply find the file in the [content/](https://github.com/FidelusAleksander/ghcertified/blob/master/content) directory and edit the markdown file.